+6186952489

 By Pati Egan

-In the early 1960s and 1970s, the Belleville Diocese had an extensive grade school band program.
+In the early sixties and seventies, the Belleville Diocese had an extensive grade school band program.
 As an example, the East St. Louis Deanery used its grade school band as a feeder system for the Assumption High School Band.
-Camp Ondessonk decided to take advantage of this and create a band to play at inspection.
+Camp Ondessonk decided to take advantage of this and create a Band to play at inspection.

 Campers in their red and gold uniforms are seen in the background to the right.

-The Certified Counselors in Training lowered the flags during inspection, and you can see in the back row, one CIT is playing the bugle.
+The Certified Counselor in Training on the right is playing the bugle.

-By the mid-1970s, staff took over the drum duties.
-The bugle call was played over the public address system if a bugler could not be found among the staff.
+The Camp Band had a short lifespan.
+By the mid-1970s staff took over the drum duties.
+The bugle call was played over the Public Address System when a bugler could not be found among the staff.
 The Office Manager and the Riflery Instructor would have to listen closely for the command “Staff about face – hand salute.”
 The Riflery Instructor would light an announcer bomb that would go off over Central.
-The office manager would hit the play button on the tape recorder to begin the bugle call.
+The Office Manager would hit the play button on the tape recorder to begin the bugle call.

 The puff of smoke in the background is the announcer bomb.
-I am certain the residents of Ozark appreciate that these 1 inch “bombs” are no longer used.
+I am certain the residents of Ozark appreciate that these one-inch “bombs” are no longer used.

 The Camp Band met its demise most likely due to a few factors.
 Band instruments are delicate, the cost to maintain them was probably prohibitive.
 Many elementary schools dropped band in the late 1970s.